GoodPraxis/goodpraxis-site/src/projects/skr-exhibition.md

 services: ["Front-end development"]
 testimonial: ""
 testimonial_author: ""
-main_alt: "Colourful map chart"
+main_alt: "Automated by design exhibition logo"
 ---

 The Stop Killer Robots (SKR) campaign raises awareness about the dangers of digital dehumanisation and autonomous weapon systems.
 'Automated by Design' is an in-person exhibiton curated by Identity 2.0 for SKR in partnership with Amnesty International and Soka Gakkai International.
+It explores the ways in which automated decision making impacts people's lives.

 SKR commissioned us to build a site for a digital verison of the exhibition.
 This digital version included interactive videos, posters, and audio recordings.

-The website was built using React.js, TypeScript, and Gatsby.
+The website, which showcases the exhibits, was built using React.js, TypeScript, and Gatsby.
+Throughout the development process, we focused on creating an engaging user experience and ensuring multimedia content was integrated seamlessly.
+Challenges included optimizing the site's performance to handle high-quality media and maintaining responsiveness across various devices.
+Overall, the digital exhibition serves as a powerful tool for raising awareness and fostering dialogue on critical issues surrounding digital ethics.